microsoft/fluentui/docs/react-v9/contributing/rfcs/react-components/convergence/extended-design-tokens.md

 | **Option A: Update existing components with var() fallbacks** | • Existing consumers automatically get the FST system without additional work beyond updating their packages<br>• Everyone stays in sync and should have equal capability improving interop and portability | • Once the changes are made, we are somewhat stuck with them (until the next major version)<br>• All consumers will pull these changes which means some increases in bundle size (gzipped impact seems minor based on our test PR so far).                                                                                                                                                                                                                                                               |
 | Option B: Custom style hooks                                  | • Fully opt in<br>• Removes component changes at the root and could allow us to ship separately from the core packages meaning breaking changes could be managed more easily in a separate package          | • performance regressions were noted in testing.
 This might be due to the fact that styles were generated and inserted in runtime.
 Additionally, it depends on React's context which re-renders components.<br>• Because it's opt in we wouldn't have uniform adoption<br><br>Opportunity: If we can fix the performance issues or understand them better this might be a really interesting option with lower risk.
 Can we investigate using these styles hooks but with Griffel outputting static CSS? |
 | Option C: Create component variants through recomposition     | • Could be shipped in separate packages<br>• avoids breaking changes                                                                                                                                        | • Could create confusion (which Button do consumers use?
 The base one or our SemanticTokenButton?)<br> There could be confusing ways in which semantic tokens could work in some places but not others if the right variants aren't used.                                                                                                                                                                                                                                                                |

+## Bundle Size

+On option to reduce bundle size is to hash the Control and Semantic tokens.
+In our tests we've shown a reduction in the GZipped file from [22 kB](https://github.com/microsoft/fluentui/pull/31692) to [18 kB](https://github.com/microsoft/fluentui/pull/32304)

 ## Open questions